unsw-cse-capstone-project/capstone-project-comp9900-w15a-nearestneighbors/backend/filmfinder/README.md

 2. `{"success": true, "msg": "successfully get wishlist of the current user", "wishlist":[...]}` means successfully get wishlist of the current user

 ***:bangbang: Probs need to sort movies. :bangbang:***
+solved: sort the current user's wishlist by movie name

 ***:bangbang: Probs need movie posters in wishlist.
 Wishlist may need a date for every record so that can be sorted. :bangbang:***